soroptimist international

 The Giving Tree began in 1997 when a member of SIFB suggested that instead of giving each other gifts at out Christmas party we should find a way to provide gifts for those in our community who were less fortunate.
 At that time an Open House was held each year in the Grey Whale Inn and local organizations chose a theme and decorated a Christmas tree for one of the rooms in the Inn.
 That year we placed ornaments with the age and sex of Senior Citizens and clients of Project Sanctuary on our tree and community members took an ornament and purchased a gift for that person.
 The ornaments that were left were placed on a tree at a local bank.
 When the gifts were received we wrapped them and delivered them to the Senior Center and Project Sanctuary.

-Since then the idea of the Giving Tree has been warmly accepted by our community and the tree is placed in Washington Mutual and wreaths in the Savings Bank of Mendocino County.
+Since then the idea of the Giving Tree has been warmly accepted by our community and the tree is placed in a local bank and wreaths in the Savings Bank of Mendocino County.
 The wreaths have tags for the Senior Center and the others are placed on the tree.

 We receive requests from women and children from Project Sanctuary, an agency that serves victims of domestic violence and sexual assault.
 These are women who are currently in counseling on a regular basis.
 Safe Passage is a family resource center; their goal is to strengthen and empower families to help their children from birth to age 18 have a safe passage through school.
 They offer classes in parenting in both English and Spanish and work closely with the schools to identify students who are eligible for Healthy Families insurance and help the parents fill out the forms required.
 There are also gift requests for children in the Safe Passage program on the tree.
 From the Senior Center we have gift requests for those seniors who receive Meals on Wheels and others who are in the Day Care Program.
 In past years we’ve also hung requests for the places like the Women’s House, a shelter for women currently in alcohol and drug rehabilitation, who can live there for up to two years while they are in the program.